-Chocolate Frangelico Crème Anglaise is rich dessert sauce that's creamy and full of the delicious flavor of hazelnuts.
-Drizzle it over ice cream, layer it in a cake, dip a cookie in it, or maybe even grab a straw.
-Sometimes even Chocolate-Chocolate Gelato isn’t chocolatey enough for a true chocoholic.
-Imagine that!
+Chocolate Crème Anglaise with Frangelico is a rich chocolate dessert sauce that's creamy and full of the delicious flavor of hazelnuts.
+Drizzle it over ice cream, layer it in a cake, roll it into a crepe, or maybe even grab a straw.

 What is Crème Anglaise?